 Source: Market Halls, Fulham

 As the name suggests, this Elephant and Castle market is Italian-dominated.
-There’s pizza, pasta, ice cream, some more pasta, but there’s lots more too.
+There’s pizza, pasta, ice cream, some more pasta, but there are lots more too.
 Burgers, French charcuterie, Lebanese wraps, Ramen, and so on.
 It’s a classic food hall, with global grub to suit any taste.

 Perhaps the most interesting option, though, is beer, because there’s a brewery on-site.
 German Kraft makes a variety of beer, but its core range is inspired by the beers of Franconia, the northern third of Bavaria where Germany’s finest beer culture can be found.
 GK brews pale lager and wheat beer, plus a seasonal range of styles both German and less German.
 And they don’t just have one brewery, but two.
 There’s another at Mercato’s new opening in Mayfair.